 If you wake up late, you can’t be as productive as those teachers who have arrived at school earlier than expected because they embrace the day a lot sooner than you do.
 Waking up early is the most practical way of avoiding being consistently late.
 It’s the dose of discipline that you most needed.

-By sleeping early, you recharging your body very well, giving you the right amount of energy for the next day.
-Besides, sleeping late is the main culprit of why your mornings are overcrowded with so many things that you are so undecided of your priorities.
+By sleeping early, you recharge your body very well, giving you the right amount of energy for the next day.
+Besides, sleeping late is the main culprit of why your mornings are overcrowded with so many things that you are so undecided about your priorities.

-If this happens, you get very exhausted the very first part of the day and offers you unproductive moment in the school.
-As a great teacher, you just can’t afford to be late again if just in case you’ve just missed being on your class on the dot once.
+If this happens, you get very exhausted the very first part of the day which offers you an unproductive moment in school.
+As a great teacher, you just can’t afford to be late again if just in case you’ve just missed being in your class on the dot once.

 Grab this tip seriously lead a very productive life as a teacher and radiate it to your students.